 Assistive Technology Device Demonstration

-Assistive Technology Demonstration Days
+Assistive Technology Demonstration Days and EXPO

 Pennsylvania's Initiative on Assistive Technology, a program of the Institute, will hold one free demonstration day each month through December.
 People with disabilities who want to have a "hands on" learning experience with assistive technology (AT) devices are invited to register for one or more of these events at the Institute's office on the main campus of Temple University.
 Each Demonstration Day will offer a guided exploration of AT focusing on a different topic, to compare and contrast device features to provide the necessary information to purchase the device.

 AT Demonstration Days are scheduled for the following dates:

 Tuesday, September 29 - Topics: AT for reading, note taking, writing for people with learning and/or cognitive disabilities and Adapted telephones, assistive listening devices, for people who are deaf or hard of hearing;

 Wednesday, October 14 - Topics: AT for reading, activities of daily living, phones for people who have low vision or are blind; Adapted telephones, assistive listening devices for people who are deaf or hard of hearing;

 Monday, November 9 - Topic: Adapted telephones, assistive listening devices for people who are deaf or hard of hearing;

 Wednesday, December 9 - Topic: AT for reading, activities of daily living, phones for people who have low vision or are blind.

 To register and schedule an appointment call 800-204-7428 (voice), 866-268-0579 (TTY) or email ATdemo@temple.edu.